-Earlier this autumn the anthology This Place I Know (Handstand Press, 2018) £10.00 ISBN:978-0-9576609-6-0 was awarded won first prize in the award for poetry and literature at the Lakeland Book of the Year awards and was also a very close runner up for the Book of the Year.
+In autumn 2019 the anthology This Place I Know (Handstand Press, 2018) £10.00 ISBN:978-0-9576609-6-0 was awarded won first prize in the award for poetry and literature at the Lakeland Book of the Year awards and was also a very close runner up for the Book of the Year.
 Hunter Davies said some very complimentary things about the anthology, commenting on the quality and range of poetry and the professionalism of the publication.
-He recommended it as the ideal holiday read this summer!
+He recommended it as the ideal holiday read.

-A new publication: The Archaeologist’s Daughter was published as a chapbook by Wayleave of Lancaster this April.
+A new publication: The Archaeologist’s Daughter was published as a pamphlet by Wayleave of Lancaster in April 2019.

 ISBN: 978-1-9999728-3-7 Price:£5.00/C$7.50

 Here are two poems from the book:

 The Archaeologist’s Daughter is in love

 her lips graze his lips,

 she uses her hand